Our research is editorially independent but we

 South Padre is a popular beach destination among Texans.
 More than just its spring break antics, South Padre offers plenty to do for all types of travelers.
 Wildlife lovers, beach dwellers and history buffs will all leave South Padre Island with fond memories.
-Enjoy this popular beach destination by experiencing these 8 best things to do in South Padre.
+Enjoy this popular beach destination by experiencing these things to do in South Padre.

 Learn all about sea turtles at Sea Turtle, Inc. This turtle-loving company educates the public on turtles, fights for sea turtle habitat conservation and helps rehabilitate sea turtles back into the wild.
 Feel good about visiting this turtle sanctuary.
 Visitors here will learn about sea turtles through fun presentations and kid-friendly activities.
 Visitors can even watch the annual release of the baby sea turtles that occur every spring.
 You’ll leave Sea Turtle, Inc. with a deeper appreciation for these endangered marine animals.